Greece Moments Greece Moments

 Argo Volos Schiff Argonauten Sage Jason

-Via Venizelou Street you can get back to the harbor.
-On the left, easily overlooked, on a small green area in front of the harbour area, stands a replica of the fabulously fast warship Argo, which plays a major role in the Argonaut saga (see box).
+Via Venizelou Street you can make your way back to the harbor.
+On the left, easily overlooked, on a small green area in front of the harbor, stands a replica of the famously swift warship Argo, which plays a major role in the Argonaut saga (see box).

-💡 Jason and the Argonauts: No less exciting than the epic Odysseus saga is the story of the legendary Argonauts.
-Hero Jason and his troupe (including Heracles and Orpheus) have set off on an adventurous journey from Volos on the ship Argo to find the Golden Fleece, a magical ram’s fur.
-On their journey they encountered harpies, the Amazons, the sirens and even dragons.
-A great audio book about the legend is available on Amazon*: The Argonaut Saga*
+💡 Jason and the Argonauts: No less exciting than the epic Odyssey saga is the story of the legendary Argonauts.
+Hero Jason and his crew (including Heracles and Orpheus) set off on an adventurous journey from Volos aboard the ship Argo to find the Golden Fleece, a magical ram’s hide.
+Along the way they encountered harpies, the Amazons, the sirens and even dragons.
+A great audiobook about the legend is available on Amazon*: The Argonaut Saga*

-The white “Archontika”, mansions with gray slate roofs, cling picturesquely to the mountainside of the Pelion mountain range, as if they were floating above the city of Volos.
-Makrinitsa is our first stop on the way to the heart of Pelion and we get to know one of the most important places right at the beginning. most beautiful villages in the region know.
+The white “Archontika” — mansions with gray slate roofs — cling picturesquely to the mountainside of the Pelion range, as if floating above the city of Volos.
+Makrinitsa is our first stop on the way to the heart of Pelion, and right from the start we get to discover one of the most beautiful villages in the region.

 Griechenland Geheimtipps Makrinitsa Pilion